brokenhandsio/SteamPressExample/README.md

 # SteamPress Example

 This is an example site for using [SteamPress](https://github.com/brokenhandsio/SteamPress) with your Vapor website.
 You can also just use it as your blog!
 This example site uses Bootstrap 4 for styling so should be fairly easy to make it look how you want.
-It also uses Markdown to render the blog posts, and has Syntax hightlighting for code (obviously!).
+It also uses Markdown to render the blog posts, and has Syntax highlighting for code (obviously!).
 This site can be viewed at https://steampress-example.herokuapp.com/.

 This site also provides a good example for all the Leaf files you will need, and the parameters they are given, as well as what you need to send to SteamPress to be create users and posts etc.

+# Features

+* Code syntax highlighting
+* WYSIWYG Markdown editor
+* Tagging selection
+* Content Security Policy and other security headers
+* Embeddable tweets
+* Facebook/Twitter share buttons
+* Blog post editor auto saving
+* Open Graph/Twitter Card support
+* Blog Post comments, powered by Disqus
+* Custom 404 error page

+# Usage

 To try out: